Snow Report & 7-Day Ski Forecast 2025/26

 France Snow Forecast

-France is about to feel properly wintry.
-Polar air is pushing south, dropping temperatures and bringing snow across much of the Alps and some lower-lying areas.
-Expect fresh falls at altitude in major ski regions over the next 48–72 hours, particularly the 3 Valleys, Paradiski and Espace Killy.
+France is in the midst of a very snowy late-November and early-December spell.
+Polar air has pushed south, dropping temperatures and bringing frequent snow across much of the Alps.
+Expect further falls at altitude in major ski regions over the next few days, particularly the 3 Valleys, Paradiski, Espace Killy and the Portes du Soleil, with some western resorts among those seeing the highest totals.

 Austria Snow Forecast

-Austria has seen a solid early-season reset at higher elevations, and this week’s colder pattern will support further snow on north-facing slopes.
-The Arlberg and key resorts in Tirol should benefit from the new storm cycle, with snow falling to progressively lower levels.
+Austria continues to benefit from this early-season reset, especially on north-facing slopes.
+The Arlberg, parts of Salzburg and key resorts in Tirol should see additional snow as the current storm cycle moves through, with snow falling to progressively lower levels.

 Switzerland Snow Forecast

 In Switzerland, early-season skiing remains focused on the big-name high resorts and glaciers, with Zermatt/Cervinia and Verbier among the best options.
-Fresh snow from the incoming colder storms should further improve conditions on upper slopes through the week.
+Fresh snow from the ongoing cold pattern is expected to further improve conditions on upper slopes through the week.

 Italy Snow Forecast